lliu006/W26_STAT293_FinalProject/README.md

 ## Overview

-This project analyzes the postoperative trajectories of the left ventricular mass index (LVMI) and their association with time to death following aortic valuve replacement.
-Using an observational dataset with repeated measurements, we apply joint longitudinal-survival modeling to account for within-subject correlation and inform potential dropout due to the risk of mortality.
+This project investigates the association between postoperative trajectories of left ventricular mass index (LVMI) and time to death following aortic valuve replacement.

+Using data from an observational study with repeated measurements, we apply joint longitudinal-survival modeling to assess wether:

+- the current level of LVMI is associated with the risk of mortality, and
+- the slope/rate of change of LVMI provides additional prognostic information.

+This work extends classical linear mixed-effects model (LMM) and Cox proportional hazards (PH) model into a unified framework that accounts for:

+- within-subject correlation in repeated LVMI measurements,
+- informative dropout due to death, and
+- dynamic association between biomarker progression and survival.

+## Data Description

+The dataset consists of 988 observations from 256 unique patients undergoing aortic valve replacement.

+Each row represents a follow-up visits and includes:

+### Longitudinal variables

+- `num` - patient ID
+- `time` - observed time point, with surgery date as the time origin (years)
+- `lvmi` - left ventricular mass index (LVMI) at follow-up visit
+- `log.lvmi` - natural log transformation of LVMI

+### Survival variables

+- `fuyrs` -  maximum follow-up time, with surgery date as the time origin (years)
+- `status` - censoring indicator (1 = died and 0 = lost at follow-up)

+### Baseline covaraites

+- age
+- sex
+- body surface area (`bsa`)
+- preoperative LV function (`lv`)
+- diabetes (`dm`)
+- valve type (`hs`: homograft vs. stentless)

 ## Objectives

 The goals of this project are to: